-Recalling the definition of the K-values as the ratios of fugacity coefficients of component i between phase k and the reference phase r, it is necessary to define K-values that correspond to some reference phase.
+Recalling the definition of the K-values as the ratios of fugacity coefficients of component i between phase k and the reference phase r, it is necessary to define a K-value that corresponds to some reference phase.
 Their expressions are reported in Table 5, depending on which phase is taken as the reference one.
-As previously reported, the fugacity coefficients in the vapor and liquid phases have been calculated with the Peng-Robinson EoS.
-On the contrary, the fugacity of pure solid CO2 has been expressed using a model different from the one suggested by Jäger and Span and by relating it to the one in the vapor phase, which requires computing its solid vapor pressure $(P{\text{subl}i} \text{ for } i = CO_2 \text{ in Table 5})$ at the system temperature and the fugacity coefficient of CO2 in the vapor phase at the system temperature and pressure, if the Poynting correction term is neglected.
-The dependence of the solid vapor pressure upon temperature can be expressed according to the six-parameter correlation proposed by Jensen et al., which has been used in this work.
+As previously reported, the fugacity coefficients in the vapor and liquid phases have been calculated with the Peng Robinson EoS.38 On the contrary, the fugacity of pure solid CO2 has been expressed using a model different from the one suggested by Jäger and Span34 and by relating it to the one in the vapor phase, which requires computing its solid vapor pressure ($P{subl,i}$ for $i = CO_2$ in Table 5) at the system temperature and the fugacity coefficient of CO2 in the vapor phase at the system temperature and pressure, if the Poynting correction term is neglected.
+The dependence of the solid vapor pressure upon temperature can be expressed according to the 6-parameter correlation proposed by Jensen et al.,39 which has been used in this work.